Recipe for 2-3 people

 About fish tongue

-od" tongues, quite commonly eaten in Newfoundland and Scandinavia.
+Fish tongue is in fact "cod" tongues, quite commonly eaten in Newfoundland and Scandinavia.
 The “cod tongue” is actually a somewhat gelatinous Y-shaped morsel of flesh from the jaw or throat area of the cod.
 It has a succulent, soft centre and a delicious meaty taste.
 Yummie!